Lay Pastoral Care

 The Westminster Lay Pastoral Care Team

-If you are in need of someone to listen without judging, the Lay Pastoral Care Team is here for you.
-For the Lay Pastoral Care Form click HERE.
+If you need someone to listen to you without judging, the Lay Pastoral Care Team is here for you.
+For the Lay Pastoral Care Form, click HERE.

-To be paired with one of our lay pastoral care providers, please email us at LayPastoralCare@westminsteruu.org or call us at 401-542-4601.
+To be paired with one of our lay pastoral care providers, please email us at LayPastoralCare@westminsteruu.org or contact Rev. Deborah by text or phone at 401-262-7377.
 We will do our best to reply within 3 days to schedule your Lay Pastoral Care session.

-Based on the first UU Principle to affirm the inherent worth and dignity of every person, our goal is to provide a ministry of hope and caring through one-on-one deep listening for the non-emergency needs of the members and friends of Westminster Unitarian Church.
+Based on the first UU Principle, affirming the inherent worth and dignity of every person, our goal is to provide a ministry of hope and caring through one-on-one deep listening for the non-emergency needs of Westminster Unitarian Church members and friends.

 We do this by:

-• connecting in person, by phone, or through video conference for a mutually agreed upon time up to 60 minutes.
+- connecting in person, by phone, or via video conference for a mutually agreed upon time of up to 60 minutes.

 Team Members